Braves’ Freeman wins NL MVP, White Sox slugger Abreu gets AL

 In an Associated Press story in late June, former MVPs Barry Larkin, Terry Pendleton and Mike Schmidt said they favored pulling Landis’ name off future plaques because of concerns over his handling of Black players.

 BBWAA members overwhelmingly voted in October to remove any mention of Landis from the MVP trophy and the award won’t be named for anyone this year.
-The organization will discuss in 2021 whether to name it for someone else, with Frank Robinson — the only player to win the MVP in both leagues — and former Negro Leagues star Josh Gibson among those being mentioned as possibilities.
+The organization will discuss in 2021 whether to name it for someone else, with former Negro Leagues star Josh Gibson and Robinson among those being mentioned as possibilities.

 Landis became commissioner in 1920 and no Blacks played in the majors through his reign that ended when he died in 1944.
 Jackie Robinson broke baseball’s color barrier in 1947.